-FROM THE BARN THEATRE ARCHIVE
+FROM THE BARN ARCHIVES

 The Massive Tragedy of Madame Bovary